History & Mission Statement

 To date, there are over 76 Pennsylvania colleges and universities that provide the wide array of services outlined in Act 101.
 Since its inception in 1971, Shippensburg University has been dedicated to helping its students receive the best education possible.
 Currently, Shippensburg University has over 200 young men and women enrolled in its program.
 Most recently, the title of the program has been changed to the Academic Success Program.
 The implementation of the new program name will allow more students access to program benefits such as tutorial services, counseling, and developmental instruction.
 Under previous Act 101 guidelines, these students would have been considered ineligible.

 It is the philosophy of the program that students who are admitted into the program have the motivation, desire and the potential to successfully complete the requirements to graduate.
-To this end, the program's efforts continue to be geared towards skill development, skill enhancement, awareness of and linkage to campus and community resources that will assist students in reaching their goals of obtaining post-secondary degrees, gainful employment.
+As a result, the program's efforts continue to be geared towards skill development and enhancement, awareness of and linkage to campus and community resources that will assist students in reaching their goals of obtaining post-secondary degrees and gainful employment.

 Long Term Goals

 - To provide access to higher education for students who would not be admitted to the University using regular admission criteria (grades and aptitude test scores).

 - To enhance the persistence, and graduation rates of Academic Success Program students.

 - To continue to integrate the Academic Success Program into the culture of the university

 - To provide a support system that will enable Academic Success students to overcome academic, social, cultural, financial and other barriers to become confident students and campus community leaders.